Pyprohly/redditwarp/docs/source/getting-started/praw-comparison.rst

    >>> subm.id36
    '10hlllq'

-Also, you will never come across or need to use fullname IDs, where an ID36 value must be prefixed with an object type indicator, such as `t3_` for submissions.
+Also, you will never come across or need to use 'fullname' IDs, where an ID36 value must be prefixed with an object type indicator, such as `t3_` for submissions.